isomerpages/govtech-corp/media/technews/_posts/2019-04-19-post-How tech is changing the way Singapore manages parks and gardens.md

 <p>Caring for nature cannot be left to the authorities alone.
 Hence, NParks
 is using mobile apps to educate citizens about nature and get them involved in conservation efforts.
-The SGBioAtlas app, free to download from the
-<a href="https://itunes.apple.com/sg/app/sgbioatlas/id975080923?mt=8" rel="noopener noreferrer nofollow" target="_blank">App Store</a>or <a href="https://play.google.com/store/apps/details?id=sg.gov.nparks.BiodiversityApp&amp;hl=en_SG" rel="noopener noreferrer nofollow" target="_blank">Google Play Store</a>,
-allows citizens to take photos of flora and fauna around Singapore and submit those images to NParks for identification.</p>
+The SGBioAtlas app, free to download from the App Storeor Google Play Store, allows citizens to take photos of flora and fauna around Singapore and submit those images to NParks for identification.</p>
 <p>“This is a win-win situation because not only do citizens learn about
 the organisms sharing their environment, but at the same time, NParks gathers data about the location and frequency of interesting sightings,” Mr Shee